 Sure, the cost of your policy may not be in your control, but we’ve got a pro tip to help you lower it.
 It’s a little something called bundling.
 In most cases, you can actually bundle your boat policy with your auto policy to receive a nice little discount.

 Consolidating your policies within one agency will definitely help save you a fair amount, not to mention make it easier to manage it all during the claim process.
-So talk to your agent and let them help guide you to where you want to go.
+So talk to your independent insurance agent and let them help guide you to where you want to go.

-Our gifted agents will review your needs and help you evaluate the boat coverage that makes the most sense to help set you up with the best boat insurance for you.
+Our gifted insurance agents will review your needs and help you evaluate the boat coverage that makes the most sense to help set you up with the best boat insurance for you.
 They’ll also compare boat or yacht insurance policies and quotes from multiple companies to make sure you have the right protection in place.
 Can we get an “Ahoy?”

 We know what you’re really looking for — fast and easy boat insurance quotes in 30 seconds or less.
 We get it, you want the goods ASAP, but choosing speed over accuracy can wind up costing you.